 5. OS Settings

 This section is a slight aside, as OS Settings inform how some data types are shown rather than actual attribute values.
 However, it is pertinent to consider in inheritance terms, as these setting affect how you will see some data displayed in Tinderbox (and dictate the format used to enter things like dates).
-Here the author is English so the OS is set to use UK settings.
+Here the author is British so the OS is set to use UK settings.
 These will affect things like:

 - Date formats, including day/month vs. month/day order, date format delimiters (slashes, hyphens, etc.), time formats.